zapatoche/salsacaribecouk.github.com/_posts/2012-02-10-its-a-girl-thing.md

 rel: me
 tagline: sassy salsa styling for girlz!!!
 description: The next ladies styling workshop will be on Sat 22nd October
+introduction: |
+  Calling all chicas who like their Cuban salsa with extra sabor: It&#8217;s a Girl Thing! this Saturday at The Place Dance Studios.
+Ladies, it&#8217;s time to get your whole body moving, connecting footwork to hip, torso, arm &amp; shoulder movement, so you look and feel great over the party season.

 image:
   url: 'http://farm7.staticflickr.com/6194/6113187339_9f002a1d83_z.jpg'